-Indianapolis Children’s Choir to present A Vintage Holiday Concerts
+Indianapolis Children’s Choir to present vintage holiday concerts series

-INDIANAPOLIS (WISH) — The Indianapolis Children’s Choir (ICC) is ready to spread holiday cheer with four special performances of its annual Holiday Concerts.
+INDIANAPOLIS (WISH) — The Indianapolis Children’s Choir is ready to spread holiday cheer with four special performances of its annual holiday Concerts.

 The event is set for Dec.
 13 – Dec.
 15 at the Second Presbyterian Church in Indianapolis.
 Tickets are on sale for the highly-anticipated event, which promises a heartwarming celebration of classic holiday music.